 You should have an awesome virtual conference

-And to fight climate change.
+Fight climate change.

 By alternating each year between virtual and in-person, you can maximize the benefits of both.